run-ai/docs/docs/admin/troubleshooting/cluster-health-check.md

     `kubectl get pods -n runai | grep -E 'runai-agent|cluster-sync|assets-sync'`

-2. Verify Run:ai services logs.
-Inspecting the logs of the Run:ai services that communicate with the CP is an essential first step to identify any error messages or connection issues.

-    Run the following command on each one of the services:

-    ```bash
-    kubectl logs deployment/runai-agent -n runai
-    kubectl logs deployment/cluster-sync -n runai
-    kubectl logs deployment/assets-sync -n runai
-    ```
+   If one or more of the services are not running, use the guidelines described under [Cluster has Service issues](#cluster-has-service-issues).

-3. Check the network connection from the `runai` namespace in your cluster to the Control Plane.
+2. Check the network connection from the `runai` namespace in your cluster to the Control Plane.

    You can do that by running a connectivity check pod.
 This pod can be a simple container with basic network troubleshooting tools, such as `curl` or `get`.
 Use the following command to create the pod and determine if it can establish connections to the necessary Control Plane endpoints: